People supporting people

 - Improve the experience and support for carers and people from certain age and ethnic groups

 It is important to know that peer support is not only for people with a health condition.
 It is as valuable and beneficial for carers, family and friends.

 Want to hear more from Dr Jessica Browne.
-You can listen to our FREE podcast interview with her on SoundCloud.
+You can listen to our podcast interview with her on SoundCloud.